ropensci/mctq/README.md

 the user experience in mind, by creating an interface that resembles the way the questionnaire data is shown in MCTQ publications, and by providing extensive and detailed documentation about each computation proposed by the MCTQ authors.
-The package also includes several utility tools, along with fictional datasets for testing and learning purposes.
+The package also includes fictional datasets for testing and learning purposes.

 ## Prerequisites